 Refined sugars & salt

 Beer & Wine

 Soy & Corn

-What Are the Potential Advantages to a Paleo Diet?
+What Are the Potential Advantages of a Paleo Diet?

 Controlling Inflammation & Boosting Your Immune System

 While paleo diets are gluten and lactose-free, they’re also rich in the minerals, vitamins, and antioxidants that combine to alleviate inflammation by eliminating the grains and other processed foods that have been shown to cause inflammation.

 Eliminating unnatural food choices and giving it only what it needs directly correlates to a stronger body by giving it only what your immune system needs to thrive Alleviating Digestion Issues With a Paleo Diet The digestive and bowel conditions listed above can be directly linked to the food choices we eat.

 The long-term health effects of grains, additives, and ingredients are the culprits for many of the digestive problems that people today have.
 Improving Heart Health With a Paleo Diet By incorporating lean proteins, healthy fats, and incorporating the right fruits and vegetables help regulate blood pressure while maintaining healthy cholesterol levels.

 A Focus on Weight Loss & Weight Management